Ishaan-Kuruwa/FBLA-Introtoprogramming-25-26-Pet-Simulator/README.md

    +/- to each move
    Choose wisely

+Play the Game:
-To run my game, please start by downloading the Images folder labeled "IntrotoProgramming25-26Images".
+- Please start by downloading the Images folder labeled "IntrotoProgramming25-26Images".
+- Then, Please download all libraries in "Libraries_Used.md" using "pip install" or other commands.
-Then please download the "Game" file or copy and paste the code into your code environment.
+- Finally, please download the "Game" file or copy and paste the code into your code environment.
+- You are ready to play!